Creating accessible Word documents

 Find out how you can ensure accessibility in Excel documents.

-In the Moodle course “Material package accessible teaching” on the OpenMoodle platform of Bielefeld University you will find the (opens in new tab) as well as the checklist: Excel accessibility (opens in new tab) the requirements from the checklist. instructions for implementing
+In the Moodle course “Material package accessible teaching” on the OpenMoodle platform of Bielefeld University you will find the checklist: Excel accessibility (opens in new tab) as well as the instructions for implementing (opens in new tab) the requirements from the checklist.

 The course is openly accessible.
 To use the checklist interactively, it is best to create an account yourself and register for the course.